PatrickDorneles/DevChat/README.md

 - _server_: the server web api with the socket server
 - _web_: the web application for chatting in browser
 - _mobile_: the mobile application for Android and IOS smartphones
+- _env_: the dockers used to support the main applications

 ## Description
 **Tier**: 3-Advanced